 Losing independence can be a big mental battle — even without the added stress of poor physical health.
 It can be frustrating for seniors and cause them to feel embarrassed, worthless, hopeless, and depressed.

 Tips to Minimize These Risks

-As a family member or caregiver of a senior in the hospital, there are many things you can do to help minimize the negative psychological effects.
+As a family member or caregiver of a senior in the hospital, there are many things you can do to help minimize the negative psychological effects and improve mental health.
 Here are some ideas: